 There really isn’t a standard size when it comes to garage doors in the Atlanta market.
 However, there are some popular options.
 For single-car garage doors, you’ll find 8×7, 8×8, 9×7, 9×8, 10×7, and 10×8.
 For double doors, you’ll find 16×7, 16×8, 18×7, and 18×8.
 It’s also not uncommon for us to do tiny doors like golf cart doors.
 We even do a lot of countertop glass doors in basements and kitchens and those are commonly 5×4 or 6×4.
 Do you have a unique opening for a garage door?
 Give us a call so we can make it happen!

 Many of our clients are particular and want a nice, clean look inside and out.
 We have options to powder coat the track, hardware, and angle iron.
 This provides a very clean interior look and feel.
-The parts that can be powder coated include hinges, track, springs, torsion tube, and operator bracket.
-We can even powder coat the inside of the garage door any color on the RAL chart.
+The parts that can be powder coated include hinges, tracks, springs, torsion tube, and operator bracket.
+We can even powder-coat the inside of the garage door in any color on the RAL chart.